-To remove the layers from the map since we are only focused on US, go to the Map menu and select Map Layers from the option below.
-Then uncheck all the boxes so that you’re only left with US in your visualisation.
+To remove the layers from the map since we are only focused on the US, go to the Map menu and select Map Layers from the option below.
+Then uncheck all the boxes so that you’re only left with the US in your visualisation.

-At this point, you have created a dual layer map that helps you visualise the spread of profit and sales amongst your selected geographic location.
+At this point, you have created a dual-layer map that helps you visualise the spread of profit and sales amongst your selected geographic location.

 You can always consider using maps in combination with other data or utilize them as a layer to your charts on top of maps.
 By layering any chart on top of a map it is easy to interpret the geographical impact of different data points quickly.

 Tableau is also helpful in customizing how your background map looks by offering you a choice to select from some predefined options.
 This is simply done by clicking the Style drop-down menu in the Map Layers pane on the left-hand side of the workspace and then selecting a background map style.
-However, if none of Tableau’s options satisfy your requirements you can always import your own background map.
+However, if none of Tableau’s options satisfies your requirements you can always import your own background map.